Wilkerson5585/VirusTotalAPI-App/README.txt

-This is my first time messing around with the virus total api and git.
+VirusTotalAPI-App

+create an application via tkinter to house and make more userfriendly the virus total api